conduktor/conduktor-docs/src/pages/changelog/Console-1.29.0.md

 ## Fixes 🔨
+- Fixed an issue where Custom Deserializers weren't working properly
 - Fixed an issue where the ManageClusters permission wasn't working properly
 - Fixed an issue that prevented to create a KafkaCluster and a Topic on that newly declared KafkaCluster in a single CLI apply
 - Fixed `/health/readiness` endpoint to return HTTP 503 when Postgres DB is down